Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Omega 3 has been linked with lower rates of anxiety and depression, by having immunomodulating and anti-inflammatory effects.

 Vitamin D deficiency has been linked with an increased risk of depression and anxiety in many studies .
-Vegans who are avoiding animal products may be consuming less vitamin D and as a result be at risk of depression as a result.
+Vegans who are avoiding animal products may be consuming less vitamin D and as a result, be at risk of depression.

 If you’re not getting enough sun and have dark skin, consider taking a vitamin D3 supplement which is derived from lichens.
 It’s vegan-friendly, unlike other sources of vitamin D3.

 In one of the studies that I cited above, symptoms of depression were higher in those who consumed the least amount of legumes in their diet.